gruntjs/grunt-contrib-watch/docs/watch-examples.md

 });
 ```

-If you need to dynamically modify your config, the `nospawn` option must be enabled to keep the watch running under the same context.
+If you need to dynamically modify your config, the `spawn` option must be disabled to keep the watch running under the same context.

 If you save multiple files simultaneously you may opt for a more robust method: